 Last year was challenging for every industry.
-But for sports, it was also an indicator for a change.
+But for sports, it was also an indicator of a change.
 COVID-19 pandemic has shown that you can't fight a new phenomenon with old methods.
 2020 challenged us with an unpredictable future and an increasingly fragmented landscape with one thing sure: right holders and brands can not afford a standstill.

 "To successfully grow your business and your brand’s presence, you must stay on top of marketing trends, and that includes the ones regarding sports as well.
 Digitalization is causing a stir in the sports industry - and sports marketing.
 The result is trends that nobody had predicted just a few years ago.",- says George Arabatlian, the head of FeedConstruct.